Dan Bidois maiden speech

 My principal convinced a local butcher next to my high school to take me on as a butcher’s apprentice.
 Through this job, I developed discipline, customer service skills, discovered the joys of earning a paycheque, and later discovered my passion for economics.

 A good first job can turn a lot of lives around.
-It is the ones have never held a job that are the problem.
+It is the ones who have never held a job that are the problem.

 That a high school dropout can later graduate with a Masters degree from Harvard speaks to the promise of growing up in a free and equitable country like New Zealand.
 Where any kid, no matter where they come from, whatever their skin colour, or which school they attend, can succeed if they have the determination, aspiration and work ethic to do so.

-New Zealand is one of the few places in the world where this is even possible, and it's this aspect of our society which I seek to uphold and strengthen.
+New Zealand is one of the few places in the world where this story is even possible, and it’s this aspect of our society which I seek to uphold and strengthen.

 We have very good social mobility.